Simple Zero Waste Cleaning Recipes

 Bathroom Grout:

 Discoloration of tile grout can be caused by dirt, grime, spills, mold or mildew.
-To clean your grout, make a paste with 1 tbsp of oxy powder and hot water and scrub (with a little bit of elbow grease).
+To clean your grout, make a paste with 1 tbsp of oxy powder and hot water, then scrub.
 We recommend avoiding using an abrasive sponge/scrubber that may scratch the grout.
 Use a clean, soft cloth and clean water to wipe.
 Rinse well.

 Own our Stain Remover?
-We've found it works wonders on grout!
+We've found it works wonders on grout, too!

 Leave a comment